Frank Cobden

 Frank Carroll Cobden (14 October 1849 – 7 December 1932) was an English cricketer who played for Cambridge University and the Marylebone Cricket Club (MCC).
-In the University Match of 1870 he famously took a hat-trick comprising the last three Oxford University batsmen when Oxford required only three more runs to win.
-Thus Cambridge University won by two runs a match which they had seemed certain to lose.
+In the University Match of 1870 he famously took a hat-trick comprising the last three Oxford University batsmen when Oxford required only three more runs to win, so that Cambridge University won by two runs a match which they had seemed certain to lose.
 This feat led to the 1870 match becoming known as "Cobden's Match".

 Early life and education

 Born on 14 October 1849 at Marylebone, London, Cobden was educated at Brighton College and Harrow before entering Trinity College, Cambridge in 1869.
 He transferred to Downing College in 1871.
 In later life he was a Justice of the Peace for Radnorshire.

 Cricket career

 His first-class career lasted only from 1870 to 1872, for he played no more at first-class level after leaving Cambridge.
 As well as the university, he also appeared for Marylebone Cricket Club (MCC).
 He was a right-arm roundarm fast bowler and a right-handed batsman.
 In 22 matches he took 65 wickets at an average of 17.20, with best innings figures of 6/35.
 He took five or more wickets in an innings four times and ten or more wickets in a match once.
 He made 471 runs at an average of 14.27.
 He passed fifty only once, when he scored 73 not out.
 According to Wisden he was a "free and powerful hitter".

 His brother, Halsted Cobden, also played first-class cricket.

 Cobden also played county cricket for Herefordshire, Radnorshire, and, between 1868 and 1890, for Shropshire.
 For the latter he scored a total 926 runs (highest in one match being 73), in 37 two-day matches while playing at club level for Bedstone, Ludlow and Radnor.